trotill/docker-black-hole/README.md

 ```

 Copy .env.example to .env, specify your settings, put the file in docker compose or docker.
+If the .env file is missing, the application will take the variables from the environment variables.

 Example of running under docker
 ```
 docker run -p 9080:9080 --pid host --privileged --env-file ./.env --name "blh-service" monkeyhouse1/black_hole:0.1.0